 Pantone announced Greenery 15-0343 as their pick for 2017.
 What did they say about their choice?

 A refreshing and revitalizing shade, Greenery is symbolic of new beginnings.

-The reasons behind the color are a rehash of what Pantone has been saying for years but that's okay because it still holds true.
+The reasons behind the color are a rehash of what Pantone has been saying for years.
+But that's OK because it is still valid.
 What drives a trend doesn't always change drastically.
 What changes are the more subtle (and this year not so subtle) influences that shift the colors that will satisfy our desire for balance.

 See more about Pantone’s trend colors for 2017:

-Following last year's choice of a off-white, Alabaster, Sherwin Williams puts forth a warm neutral as their top color for the upcoming year.
+Following last year's choice of an off-white, Alabaster, Sherwin Williams puts forth a warm neutral as their top color for the upcoming year.

-Rather than the "re" words - refresh, renew, rejuvenate -- being tossed around for Pantone's choice the way to think about Poised Taupe is with "d" words - de-stress, define, decompress.
+Rather than the "re" words - refresh, renew, rejuvenate -- being tossed around for Pantone's choice the way to think about Poised Taupe is with "d" words - destress, define, decompress.
 Same life.
 Same challenges.
 Just a different way of dealing with them.
-Rather than reminding you to take a breath and reconnect with nature this earthy neutral gives you a gentle hug and tells you everything will be okay.
+Rather than reminding you to take a breath and reconnect with nature, this earthy neutral gives you a gentle hug and tells you everything will be OK.